Retail Privacy and Data Regulation

 In September 2021, Quebec passed a series of stringent new privacy amendments affecting retailers into law: Bill 64, An Act to modernize legislative provisions as regards the protection of personal information.

 Strongly inspired by Europe’s General Data Protection Regulation (GDPR), these amendments contain many significant changes to Quebec private sector privacy law.
 These include new requirements for data transfers to service providers outside Quebec, new consumer rights like data portability and financial penalties of up to $25M or 4% of worldwide turnover for serious offences.
-The new law comes into force in staggered time periods of one to three years after September 2021, meaning that it will be in force in full by the end of 2024.
+The new law (often called Law 25 or Bill 64) comes into force in staggered time periods of one to three years after September 2021, meaning that it will be in force in full by the end of 2024.

 Read more: Law firm BLG on Bill 64 requirements for business.